10 Healthy Aging Habits to Prevent Dementia and Muscle Loss

 The best place to get vitamins and nutrients is from eating whole foods.
 But, for those gaps in my nutrition, I rely on a few key supplements.
 These are the supplements I take every day and why:

-• Magnesium L-threonate - There are so many great forms of magnesium, but I especially like this form of magnesium developed at MIT because it crosses the brain-blood barrier.
+• Magnesium L-threonate - There are so many great forms of magnesium, but I especially like this form. magnesium L-threonate, developed at MIT, because it crosses the brain-blood barrier.
 In a 12-week study of people ages 50 to 70, researchers found that this easily absorbed form of magnesium not only improves brain function, it also can reverse brain aging (9).
 Other studies have shown that MagT can ease anxiety.

 • Creatine - This is an amino acid that is naturally found in seafood and red meat.
 Creatine helps boost energy while we’re lifting weights, build muscle mass and strengthen our bones. when combined with weight training, so I take 5 grams of creatine monohydrate every day.